Skip to content

 They did this by identifying their ICP and listing their top accounts.
 Then, marketing and sales teamed up to create personalised ad campaigns for each stage of those buyers’ journeys.

-"First, we pulled the contact data we needed from Cognism and then ran outbound sequences around event content.”
+Similarly, Metrikus used Cognism to execute a scalable ABM strategy.
+The team pulled contact data from Cognism and then ran outbound sales sequences around event content.

 “Having Cognism’s buyer-led intent data powered by Bombora to find companies that are in demand for our services is really powerful.
 It’s rare to have a software platform that provides both intent data and a filtering search functionality all-in-one.”